 Transitioning into a different professional field is a keen way to utilize the power of transferrable skills.
 In fact, since customer success is a relatively non-traditional role, many people find themselves segueing into this booming function.

-Josh Horsman, Head of Customer Success at The Alliance, said:
+Josh Horsman, Head of Customer Success (UK) at Askable, said:

 "I'd say as an AM you'll already be well-equipped for the role, but there are some important distinctions to consider between the roles.